meb-team/virome_m2/module_01/README.md

     └── metalakes_predicted_seq.fa
 ```

+You probably will have to modify the paths in the scripts.

 ## Requirements

 I suggest you to work on a HPC because this step can take a while...